 BUILDING UNDER CONSTRUCTION . . .
-Among the new con- Completion of construction is anticipated by late summer.
-The struction now underway in Muleshoe is this building which will 9,000 square foot building is being constructed by Hallmark Build-
+Among the new conSunday in Muleshoe is this building which will 9,000 square foot building is being constructed by Hallman.
+The 9,000 square foot building is being constructed by Hallmark Build-

 AT FARM BUREAU DEDICATION . . .
 Pat Vinson, Bailey County Farm Bureau President, is shown adding Bailey County soil to that of other counties at the dedication of the new Farm Bureau Building in Waco.
 Mr. and Mrs. Vinson were among approximately 4,000 in attendance at the dedication held this past week in Waco.
 Looking on as the Bailey County soil is added is Wayne Little, director of Field Services for the Farm Bureau.